princesingh6679/Portfolio-Website/README.md

-🌟 My Portfolio
+🌟 My Portfolio:
 Welcome to my personal portfolio website! 🚀 This project showcases my skills, projects, and experience in web development.
 Built with HTML, CSS, and JavaScript, this portfolio is designed to be responsive, interactive, and visually appealing.

-🔥 Features
+🔥 Features:

 ✅ Modern & Responsive Design
 ✅ Interactive Animations & Effects
 ✅ Projects Showcase with Live Demos
 ✅ Contact Form for Easy Communication
 ✅ Smooth Scrolling & User-Friendly Navigation

-🎯 Technologies Used
+🎯 Technologies Used:

 HTML5 - Structure & Content
 CSS3 - Styling & Animations
 JavaScript - Interactivity & Dynamic Features